epi-project/brane-documentation/user-guide/src/software-engineers/data.md

 with open("/result/result.txt", "w") as h:
     h.write(f"{result}")
 ```

+Perhaps a bit counter-intuitively, note that our statement that we will have to return the result as `output` somehow isn't actually true; because functions can have only a single output, and this output is now solely on disk under a defined folder, Brane packages shouldn't actually return anything on `stdout` when they return an intermediate result.
+Thus, the `output` name defined in the `container.yml` is actually unused in this case.

 And with that, our package code is complete!
 The full code can be inspected in the [repository](TODO).

 > <img src="../assets/img/warning.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> Be sure to document properly how the `/result` directory looks like once your package call is done with it.
 Other packages will get the same directory as-is, so will have to know which files to load and in what format they are written.